 - Lost wages, current and future

 - Medical bills for hospital treatment, doctors, and medication

 - Your emotional suffering including anxiety, depression, and post-traumatic stress syndrome

 - Your physical pain such as cuts, bruises, harm due to an assault, and other physical harm

 Drivers should also be required to pay punitive damages for intentional misconduct.
 Uber and Lyft may be required to pay punitive damages as well if they were aware of a driver’s past criminal history and failed to do anything about it.
 Victims of assault may also be eligible to file a civil claim against their attackers.

 Speak with an experienced Columbia rideshare accident lawyer today

-At McGowan, Hood and Felder, LLC, our personal injury lawyers have obtained numerous large settlements and favorable jury verdicts for many clients because we do all the detail work, prepare you and your case for trial, understand the law, and argue persuasively.
+At McGowan, Hood, Felder & Phillips, LLC, our personal injury lawyers have obtained numerous large settlements and favorable jury verdicts for many clients because we do all the detail work, prepare you and your case for trial, understand the law, and argue persuasively.
 To schedule an appointment, call our South Carolina lawyers at 855-326-1091 or use our contact form to schedule an appointment.